 Buddy Reading is a great program for students struggling in reading.
-Our trained volunteers are here on Wednesdays after school from 4:00-5:30pm to play Zirkel: A Reading Adventure Game with the student to help with reading skills.
+Our trained volunteers play Zirkel: A Reading Adventure Game with the student to help with reading skills.
 The game is also available to check out and play at home.
 For more information, contact Cynthia Slosson at 970-962-2758.

 Licensed Therapy Dogs are available at the library on most afternoons and Saturdays for children to read to.
 Children can bring a book from home or pick out a book at the library.
 Sign up at the Children's desk during or up to 30 minutes before the program.
 We have dogs of all sizes and breeds to help make a child's reading experience a positive one, and help them build confidence.
 Contact Sabrina Smith or call 970-962-2587.

 Bulletin Board Sign Up

 Teachers have the opportunity to share their classroom artwork for one month in our Children’s Department.
 To reserve Bulletin Boards, click on the links here.
 (You can reserve more than one if needed).